infinum/frontend-handbook/React/Recipes/How to build core component.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

 ### When to use solution #1:

-1. when your component becomes cluttered and hard to read
+1. When component becomes cluttered and hard to read.
-2. you don't have a clear design indications this component is designed in multipart manner
+2. There is no clear indications that component is designed in multipart manner.

 ### Solution #2